CassCaps™ 2.0 User Manual

 3. Always close the sprinkle slide (Fig. 4) after using this functionality.

-3. Baking Soda & other Baking Ingredients: CassCaps also work well with Baking Soda but not very well with starchy ingredients like Baking Powder and Cornstarch (which tend to bind the cap requiring manual twisting back and forth).
-It does not work well with crystalized Sugar.
+4. Baking Soda & other Baking Ingredients: CassCaps also work well with Baking Soda but not very well with starchy ingredients like Baking Powder and Cornstarch (which tend to bind the cap requiring manual twisting back and forth).
+It also does not work well with Sugar (see tip #7 below).

-4. Clearing your Cap: Especially with powders that tend to bind or with some Sea Salts (See Tip 2 above), it helps to "clear your CassCap" by giving it a couple twists once you have it right side up after use.
-This helps to clear out, and return to the jar, ingredient(s) that might still be left in the internal mechanism.
+6. Clearing your Cap: Especially with powders that tend to bind or with some sea salts (See tip #2 above), it helps to "clear your CassCaps" by giving it a couple of twists once you have it right side up after use.
+This helps to clear out ingredient(s) that might still be left in the internal mechanism.

-5. Binding: If at any time your CassCaps starts to bind (not return freely to home position of its own volition), you can usually recover its full functionality by following the washing instructions below for your cap.
-Be sure it is thoroughly dry before using again.
+7. Binding: If at any time your CassCaps starts to bind (not return freely to the home position of its own volition), you can usually recover its full functionality by following the washing instructions below for your cap.
+Be sure it is thoroughly dry, and to put the washer back in before using again.

-6. Ingredients that bind: Some people find that even with ingredients that tend to bind their CassCap (requiring one to manually twist both to the measuring stop point as well as back to the home position) that it is nonetheless possible to use it this way.
-You are free to try this if that is acceptable to you, but we do not warrant CassCaps for such manual use (for example with starchy ingredients or sugar).
+8. Ingredients that bind: Some people find that even with ingredients that tend to bind their CassCaps (requiring one to manually twist both to the measuring stop point as well as back to the home position) that it is nonetheless possible to use it this way.
+You are free to try this if that is acceptable to you, but we do not warrant nor recommend CassCaps for such manual use (for example with starchy ingredients or sugar).

-7. Using branded spice jars: You will find that CassCaps fit perfectly on several leading spice brands that you may already own such as Morton & Bassett ®, Penzeys, and Spice Classics ®, among others.
-We suggest keeping either your empty CassCaps jar or your original spice jar and cap for use in washing or to temporarily store your ingredients when washing.
+9. Using directly on branded spice jars: You will find that CassCaps fit perfectly on several leading spice brands that you may already own such as Morton & Bassett ®, Penzeys, and Spice Classics ®, among others.
+You can purchase "caps only" in sets of six at a lower cost if you wish to use our caps directly on such spices already in your spice drawer.
+We suggest keeping either an empty CassCaps jar or an empty original spice jar and cap for use during washing or to temporarily store your ingredients when washing your CassCaps measuring cap.

-9. Large or small measures: As 1 Tbsp equals 3 tsp, that means a recipe calling for 1 Tbsp requires 12 twists.
-We find that this is about the limit which most people can remember for a given measurement.
-In any case, if your recipe asks for 2 Tbsp of an ingredient, you can always just twist off the cap the old fashioned way and break out a tablespoon for that ingredient.
+11. Large & small measures: Since 1 Tbsp equals 3 tsp, that means a recipe calling for 1 Tbsp requires 12 twists.
+We find that this is about the limit of twists which most people can remember for a given measurement.
+If your recipe calls for 2 Tbsp of an ingredient, you might find it easier to just unscrew the CassCaps measuring cap the old-fashioned way and break out a tablespoon for that ingredient.
 The same applies for the occassional recipe that calls for 1/8 tsp.
-CassCaps speed up 95% of your household herb and spice recipe measurements while freeing up your spoons for the liquids in a given recipe.
+CassCaps speed up 95% of your household herb, spice & sea salt recipe measurements while freeing up your measuring spoons for the liquids!

-Clean your CassCaps before the first use, or when using it with a different ingredient, or when CassCaps function is limited due to binding (no longer returns to the home position of its own volition).
-Follow the instructions below.
-CassCaps should not be washed in the dishwasher, though the bottles can be washed in the dishwasher.
+Wash your CassCaps according to the steps below before the first use, or when reusing them with a different ingredient, or if your CassCaps measuring cap's functionality becomes limited due to binding (i.e., it no longer springs back to the home position on its own).
+Note: CassCaps measuring caps should be handwashed.

 1. Submerge your CassCaps in a bowl with warm water and a few of drops of mild dish soap.